exercism/elixir/exercises/practice/dot-dsl/.docs/instructions.md

 -o example.png` creates an image `example.png` with red and blue circle connected by a green line on a yellow background.

-Write a Domain Specific Language similar to the Graphviz dot language.
+Write a Domain Specific Language similar to the Graphviz dot language using the provided `Graph` data structure.

 Our DSL is similar to the Graphviz dot language in that our DSL will be used to create graph data structures.
 However, unlike the DOT Language, our DSL will